A Sensible Definition For SEO

 It is not an overstatement to say that the key to a successful SEO implementation is rooted in thorough market research.
 In turn, this is enhanced by a systematic understanding of the search engine ranking factors.
 When put in the context of the website’s business strategy, the insights on these aspects will guide the wider onsite and offsite optimisation efforts as well as the setup and maintenance of appropriate tracking, reporting and constant refinement of the SEO strategy.

-Carry out a free-of-charge preliminary check of your website to determine if it could benefit from SEO input.
+Carry out a free-of-charge preliminary check of your website to determine if it could benefit from SEO input and schedule a meeting for review.
 Although by no means necessary, some or all of the following details would be of great help:

 - How old is the website?